The Blue Raccoon

 Prevent World War I.

 On the 11th hour of the 11th day of the 11th month some 91 winters ago; distant from us across a scorched earth of memory and events; known because of black and white photographs and some herky-jerky moving images and yellowing newspapers -- back then, the most horrendous enterprise ever undertaken by humanity concluded.
-World War One came to an exhausted finale.
+The First World War came to an exhausted finale.

 The statistics for the catastrophe are enormous and numbing: an estimated 37 million dead and maimed.
 The war settled little and returned in a new and improved guise 21 years later.